NWuensche/TrilexNotifier/README.md

 ## How to use
 You have to add a class `Secrets` with all the necessary information.

+## HTTPComponents instead of curl
+You can find the program with `HTTPComponents` instead of `curl` on the other branch.

 ## How to build a jar
 1. `mvn clean package`
 2. Look for .jar in `target` folder.